anyscale/madewithml.github.io/docs/courses/foundations/logistic-regression.md

 </center>

-!!! note
-    We'll exclude the bias $b$ from our notations to avoid crowding the backpropagation calculation.
+> We'll exclude the bias $b$ from our notations to avoid crowding the backpropagation calculation.

 This function is known as the multinomial logistic regression or the softmax classifier.
 The softmax classifier will use the linear equation ($z=XW$) and normalize it (using the softmax function) to produce the probability for class y given the inputs.